-We currently manufacture our proprietary microfluidic channels at our San Diego facility and intend to continue to do so.
-We believe we currently have adequate manufacturing capacity for our microfluidic channels.
+We currently manufacture our proprietary microfluidic channels at our San Diego facility and are in the process of evaluating the option of an outsourced manufactured channel.
+We believe we currently have adequate manufacturing capacity for our microfluidic channels, however, we believe outsourcing could lead to lower costs.
 If demand for our current products, assays and services and our planned future products, assays and services increases significantly, we will need to either expand our manufacturing capabilities or outsource to other manufacturers.
 If we or third-party manufacturers engaged by us fail to manufacture and deliver our microfluidic channels or certain reagents in a timely manner, our relationships with our customers could be seriously harmed.
 We cannot assure you that manufacturing, or quality control problems will not arise as we attempt to increase the production of our microfluidic channels or reagents or that we can increase our manufacturing capabilities and maintain quality control in a timely manner or at commercially reasonable costs.
 If we cannot manufacture our microfluidic channels consistently on a timely basis because of these or other factors, it could have a significant negative impact on our ability to perform assays and generate revenues.